 College Majors That Require the Most Credits

-College majors that require the most credits typically also have the most prerequisites, or “101” courses that must be passed in order to take higher-level classes or enroll in a specific program.
+College majors that require the most credits typically have the most prerequisites, or “101” courses that must be passed to take higher-level classes or enroll in a specific program.

 The more credits a major requires, the less flexibility a student will have in studying other subjects.
 This might be why STEM majors don’t spend as much time experimenting with elective coursework as liberal arts majors.

 More credits to complete can also affect their GPA.